Supreme Allied Commander: Cold War-era to present-day titles

 The term came into use again with the formation of NATO in 1949.
-In 1952, Allied Command Europe was established, led by Eisenhower.
+In the spring of 1951, Allied Command Europe was established, led by Eisenhower.
 He became the Supreme Allied Commander (SACEUR).
-Soon afterwards, Allied Command Atlantic was established, at Norfolk, Virginia, under Lynde McCormick, a U.S. Navy admiral.
+In 1952, Allied Command Atlantic was established, at Norfolk, Virginia, under Lynde McCormick, a U.S. Navy admiral.
 His title was Supreme Allied Commander Atlantic (SACLANT), and the entire command was usually known as SACLANT.
-Both Supreme Commanders have, until 2009, been American, with a deputy commander from another NATO member, though only British and Germans have held the post.
+On 29 July 2009, General Stéphane Abrial became the first to be appointed to the position (now known as Supreme Allied Commander Transformation), becoming the first European to do so.

-Responding to the establishment of NATO, the Warsaw Pact was established in 1955 along with their own posts of United Armed Forces Supreme Commander and Chief of Combined Staff.
-Until the disbandment of the Warsaw Pact in 1991, both posts had always been held by a Marshal of the Soviet Union or Army General due to their expertise in commanding and coordinating forces of enormous sizes in the Soviet Armed Forces.
+Responding to the establishment of NATO, the Warsaw Pact was established in 1955 along with their own equivalent posts, such as Supreme Commander of Warsaw Pact Forces, with Ivan Konev being the first to be promoted to the position.